xmos/lib_src/lib_src/doc/rst/lib_src.rst

 ------------

 The logic that decides on the correct FIR functions to call is implemented using function pointers.
 The current version of tools at the time of authoring (14.1.2) has limited support for function pointers and is unable to correctly resolve memory usage.
 A workaround is included using the ``#pragma stackfunction`` pragma which allows memory usage to be reconciled, but results in a "Maybe" status result in the resource usage report.
 Improved support for function pointers is planned in future versions of the tools and will address the memory usage reporting issue.
 This issue does not affect the robustness or performance of the library, only the reported resource usage.

+Certain ASRC configurations require greater than 100MHz so cannot be run in real time on a single core, mainly conversions between 176.4/192KHz to 176.4/192KHz.
+The performance limit for a single core on a 500MHz xCORE-200 device is 100MHz (500/5), due to a 5 stage pipeline.
+A number of potential optimisations have been identified to permit these rates:

+* Assembler inner loop optimisation
+* Increase in scope of assembler sections removing additional function calls
+* Pipelining of the FIR filter stages
+* Calulation of adaptive filter coefficients in a seperate task

 .. include:: ../../../CHANGELOG.rst